-This grass is found in shallow tidal and non-tidal fresh waters.
-It usually grows in clay or chalky sediment but is sometimes found in streams with a gravel bottom.
+Found in shallow tidal and non-tidal fresh waters.
+Usually grows in clay or chalky sediment but is sometimes found in streams with a gravel bottom.

 Ranges from the upper Chesapeake Bay to freshwater rivers, streams, lakes and ponds throughout the Bay watershed.
-Water stargrass has been recorded in rivers such as the upper tidal Potomac River and the Bush, Elk, Magothy, Middle and Sassafras rivers in Maryland.
+Recorded in rivers such as the upper tidal Potomac River and the Bush, Elk, Magothy, Middle and Sassafras rivers in Maryland.

 Asexual reproduction occurs when stem fragments break off and overwinter at the bottom before growing into a new plant in spring.
 Sexual reproduction takes place in summer when the plant flowers.
 Seeds form in late summer and autumn, then grow into new plants in the spring.